1016772350

 • Unlimited liability – owner’s personal assets are not protected

-Limited Liability Company
+Limited Liability Company (LLC)

 The LLC has become one of the most common entity structures as it is relatively simple and inexpensive to create; membership interests are easy to transfer to family members, trusts, other LLCs, or even buyers; and it provides limited liability for its members.

-An LLC is owned by one or more members and managed by one or more people.
+An LLC is owned by one or more members and managed by one or more managers.
 The members and the managers can be the same – but they don’t have to be.
 To create an LLC, you need to file a Certificate of Organization with the state in which it is located and sign an operating agreement, which serves as its by-laws.

 As long as the LLC’s corporate formalities are followed, a member or manager’s personal assets should be protected from the LLC’s liabilities.
 However, single-member LLCs may provide reduced protection.